iterative/dvc.org/public/static/docs/command-reference/pull.md

   surfaces behavior from the `dvc fetch` and `dvc checkout` commands because `dvc pull` in effect performs those 2 functions in a single command.

-- `-j JOBS`, `--jobs JOBS` - specifies number of jobs to run simultaneously while downloading files from the remote.
-The effect is to control the number of files downloaded simultaneously.
-Default is `4 * cpu_count()`.
-For example with `-j 1` DVC downloads one file at a time, with `-j 2` it downloads two at a time, and so forth.
-For SSH remotes default is set to 4.
+- `-j JOBS`, `--jobs JOBS` - number of threads to run simultaneously to handle the downloading of files from the remote.
+The default value is `4 * cpu_count()`.
+For SSH remotes, the default is just `4`.
+Using more jobs may improve the total download speed if a combination of small and large files are being fetched.

 - `-h`, `--help` - prints the usage/help message, and exit.